A lot of the hang-ups you’re probably struggling with look like one thing on the surface, but they’re really something else at their roots.

 Being unfocused, unproductive, and unmotivated are classic side effects of systemic problems that have surprisingly simple cures.

 Morning routines are invaluable to the life of an entrepreneur.
-Have you ever ordered coffee from someone who certainly woke up on the wrong side of the bed?
 Poor sleep is the key ingredient in the recipe for bad business.

 Don’t hesitate to plug in your favorite song as the tone.
-Hearing “Don’t Worry, Be Happy” at the crack of dawn would make greeting the day much less arduous.
+Hearing “Don’t Worry, Be Happy” at the crack of dawn would make greeting the day much less painful.

 Admittedly, the thought of signing up for a meal service sounds like some hoity-toity 1% crap, but there are some affordable ones out there that totally deliver on the flavor front.